 - 1. Maximum speed on campus is ten (10) miles per hour. - 2.
 Park only in your designated area. - 3.
 Parking is not permitted in fire lanes. - 4.
-Park correctly in the parking lot. - Do not park in restricted areas.
-Students with the proper handicapped decal may park in the designated spaces for the handicapped. - Students may not return to their cars during break time or class time unless given permission from the Director of Day Programs or the counselor. - Students may not be allowed to remain in their cars upon arrival at school. - 8.
+Park correctly in the parking lot. - 5.
+Do not park in restricted areas.
+Students with the proper handicapped decal may park in the designated spaces for the handicapped. - 6.
+Students may not return to their cars during break time or class time unless given permission from the Director of Day Programs or the counselor.

+- 7. Students may not be allowed to remain in their cars upon arrival at school. - 8.
 Selling merchandise from the parking lot is prohibited. - 9.
-All vehicles must be registered with the registrar.
-The HPTC decal must be displayed on the lower left corner of the windshield.
-The first decal per vehicle is free, however, additional stickers will cost the student \$2.00 each.
-Parking or other violations are subject to the following: 1st offense \$5.00 fine, 2nd offense \$10.00 fine, 3rd offense \$25.00 fine, and at the 4th offense the vehicle may be towed at the owner's expense and/or loss of driving privileges to HPTC Campus. - 10.
+All vehicles must be registered on the student's online portal account. - 10.
 Students will not park inside the fenced area or enter this area without permission from an instructor or administrator. - 11.
 Students will not park in visitor parking spaces.